robopuff/tinypng/README.md

 ## License

-This software is licensed under the MIT License.
-[View the license](LICENSE).
+This software is licensed under the BSD-3-Clause License.
+[View the license](LICENSE.md).